valadaresjn/pi-hole-docker-deploy/README.md

 # pi-hole-docker-deploy
-Deploy of pi-hole on docker
+Deploy of pi-hole and Portainer on Docker